Observational Insights on DBI K-essence Models Using Machine Learning and Bayesian Analysis: Cosmological Evolution and Observational Constraints in DBI-type k-essence Models

 BAO serves as a powerful probe in contemporary cosmology, enabling precise measurements of the universe’s expansion history \cite{Eisenstein}.
-Interpreting BAO signatures in large scale galaxy surveys requires the use of various cosmological distance measures, namely the transverse comoving distance ($D_M$), the volume averaged distance ($D_V$), and the Hubble distance ($D_H$).
-These quantities translate angular and redshift separations observed in the sky into physical scales, facilitating the extraction of key cosmological parameters such as the Hubble constant ($H_0$,~present value) and the dark energy equation of state $\omega(z)$.
+Interpreting BAO signatures in large-scale galaxy surveys requires the use of various cosmological distance measures, namely the transverse comoving distance ($D_M$), the volume-averaged distance ($D_V$), and the Hubble distance ($D_H$).
+These quantities translate angular and redshift separations observed in the sky into physical scales, facilitating the extraction of key cosmological parameters such as the Hubble constant ($H_0$, present value) and the dark energy equation of state $w(z)$.

 In spectroscopic galaxy surveys, the BAO feature manifests both along and across the line of sight.
-In the radial (line of sight) direction, the extent of the BAO peak in redshift space, denoted by a characteristic interval $\Delta z$, provides a direct measure of the Hubble parameter via $H(z)=\frac{c\Delta z}{r_d}$ \cite{Eisenstein, Blake2, Percival, Alam1}, where $r_d$ is the comoving sound horizon at the drag epoch.
+In the radial (line of sight) direction, the extent of the BAO peak in redshift space, denoted by a characteristic interval $\Delta z$, provides a direct measure of the Hubble parameter via $H(z)=\frac{c\Delta z}{r_d}$ \cite{Eisenstein, Blake2, Percival}, where $r_d$ is the comoving sound horizon at the drag epoch.
 This relation effectively yields the Hubble distance at a given redshift, encapsulating the expansion rate of the universe at that epoch.
-Therefore, it measures the Hubble distance at redshift $z$: \ben D_H(z)=\frac{c}{H(z)}. \een
+Therefore, it measures the Hubble distance at redshift $z$: